 - 1. Senior Fitting and Showmanship Exhibitor is 14-18 years old as of January 1 current year - 2.
 Novice Fitting and Showmanship-1st year exhibitor (8-18 years old) - 3.
 Intermediate Fitting and Showmanship Exhibitor is 11-13 years old as of January 1 current year - 4.
-Junior Fitting and Showmanship Exhibitor is 8-10 years old as of January 1 current year

-- 5. Sweepstakes and Showmanship open to prior Overall Champion Fitting and Showmanship winners - 6.
-Purebred Market Hogs Weight class will be assigned by Superintendent after fair weigh-in - 7.
+Junior Fitting and Showmanship Exhibitor is 8-10 years old as of January 1 current year - 5.
+Sweepstakes and Showmanship open to prior Overall Champion Fitting and Showmanship winners - 6.
+Purebred Market Hogs Weight class will be assigned by Superintendent after fair weigh-in Divisions: - A. Berkshire Hogs - B. Duroc Hogs - C. All other Breeds - 7.
 Crossbred or Unregistered Market Hogs Weight class will be assigned by Superintendent after Fair weigh-in